cancui/EMG-Signal-Processing-Library/README.md

 ```c
 int  filter_EMG_r(EMG *self, int data, int reference_data);
 ```
-- This is the same as filter_EMG, except a reference data point must also be specified
-- This can only be called if REFERENCE_AVAILABLE was specified in the constructor
+This is the same as filter_EMG, except a reference data point must also be specified.
+This can only be called if REFERENCE_AVAILABLE was specified in the constructor.

 - reference_data
 	* The most recent reference data point